RaccoonMusicPlayer/readme_examples/readme.md

 <a href="https://dearpygui.readthedocs.io/en/latest/tutorials/first-steps.html#first-run" alt="Getting started with DPG"><img src="https://github.com/DataExplorerUser/readme_examples/blob/main/example_code.svg"></a>

 ## Developer tools
-- Internal Documentation: Run the `show_documentation` command from within the library to view a reference guide.
-- [Complete Demo](https://dearpygui.readthedocs.io/en/latest/tutorials/first-steps.html#demo): View a mostly complete showcase of Dear PyGui.
+- Internal Documentation.
+The documentation to Dear PyGui is built into the library and can be called with the `show_documentation` command to look up information on the API.
+- View s [demonstration](https://dearpygui.readthedocs.io/en/latest/tutorials/first-steps.html#demo) of nearly all of Dear PyGui's functionality and inspect the code for each part of the demo by adding a [single line](https://dearpygui.readthedocs.io/en/latest/tutorials/first-steps.html#demo) to your code.

 <a href="https://dearpygui.readthedocs.io/en/latest/tutorials/first-steps.html#demo"><img src="https://github.com/DataExplorerUser/readme_examples/blob/main/dearpygui_demo.png" alt="Dear PyGui demo"></a>

+- Theme inspection, resource inspection, runtime metrics

 ## Resources